-Sub-Delegate/s: Director Corporate Services

-Appointed by CEO Manager Financial Services

-CEO Conditions on this Sub-Delegation: Conditions on the original delegation also apply to the sub-delegations.
+Sub-Delegate/s: Appointed by CEO Director Corporate Services Manager Financial Services CEO Conditions on this Sub-Delegation: Conditions on the original delegation also apply to the sub-delegations.

-Delegates are designated employees under s.5.74 and are required to provide Primary and Annual Returns.
-Record Keeping: Delegations exercised are to be recorded in the Shire's document management system.
+Compliance Links: Delegates are designated employees under s.5.74 and are required to provide Primary and Annual Returns.
+1 Record Keeping: Delegations exercised are to be recorded in the Shire's document management system.